-After the Fireface has been connected, (see 19.
+After the Fireface has been switched on, (see 19.
 Hardware Installation) install the drivers from the RME Driver CD.
 The driver files are located in the folder Fireface.
 Installation works automatically by a double-click on the file fireface.mpkg.